luikore/triez/readme.md

 end
 ```

-The search time is linear to the length of the substring.
+The searching time is linear to the length of the substring.

 ## Benchmarks